DarshanPawar23/FokusFlowAI/README.md

 # 3️⃣ Environment Setup
 # ==============================

-# Create a .env file in root and add the following:
+# Create a .env file in root and add:

 PORT=5000
 JWT_SECRET=your_jwt_secret